dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 [!INCLUDE [includes-hosting-and-client](../includes/includes-hosting-and-client.md)]

-[RabbitMQ](https://www.rabbitmq.com/) is a reliable and mature messaging and streaming broker, which is easy to deploy on cloud environments, on-premises, and on your local machine.
+[RabbitMQ](https://www.rabbitmq.com/) is a reliable messaging and streaming broker, which is easy to deploy on cloud environments, on-premises, and on your local machine.
 The .NET Aspire RabbitMQ integration enables you to connect to existing RabbitMQ instances, or create new instances from .NET with the [`docker.io/library/rabbitmq` container image](https://hub.docker.com/_/rabbitmq).

 <!--
 Overview of the thing we're integrating with, why you'd want to use it, and what you can do with it.